Donyboi/blog/_posts/2025-09-10-my-second-post.md

 ---

 ## Password Attempts
-The password checker was comparing against the wrong string, which made it impossible to log in.
-It also didn’t stop after three tries, so you could keep guessing forever.
-Fixing the condition and adding a limit made it behave like a real login system.
+The password checker  didn’t stop after three tries, so you could keep guessing forever. to fix the problem you had to add a `>=` to `if attempts > 3:` which made it work the right way.

 ```python
 attempts = 0